RodneyShag/LeetCode_solutions/Solutions/Number of Islands.md

 You only need to be aware of this alternate solution if you are the interviewer.

-Pre-requisite: Understand the Union-Find data structure theoretically.
+Pre-requisite: Understand the Union-Find data structure theoretically (I learned it from a Data Structures course in college).

 ### Code